Who We Are

 Our Mission & History

-Mission: Empowering youth, families, and community for greater success.
+Mission: Empowering youth, families, and community for their greatest potential.
 It is SVYC’s belief that every young person, ages 5-21, living in the Sun Valley neighborhood deserves equal opportunities for growth and success.

 Today, the SVYC serves 40 elementary schoolers and 20 teens.
 We enroll our youth beginning in kindergarten and support them through high school graduation, by which point many have staffed our team.
 Our primary focus is to walk through life with our youth and their families.

 Most of the youth that we serve struggle with overcoming obstacles, and so our approach is rooted in trauma-informed practices.
 To put it simply: when our kids run, we run with them, help them regulate, and bring them back.
 We are in the business of building trust and we seek to provide a safe place for all members of the Sun Valley community to find support.

 Some of the main challenges in Sun Valley are:

 - Teen Pregnancy: The teen pregnancy rate is three times higher in Sun Valley than throughout the 7-county Denver metro area (Source: Piton Foundation).
 51% of Sun Valley’s population is 17 years old or younger, which is more than double the average throughout Denver (Ibid).

 - Low Levels of Academic Achievement/High Rates of High School Incompletion: Only 33% of Sun Valley’s adults completed high school and only 25% of those who didn’t complete high school have a GED (Source: Sun Valley Choice Neighborhood Community Survey, 10/25/16).